-Resistant starches (RS) are most notably found in green plantains (see this recipe) and certain foods that have been cooked and cooled, like legumes, grains and potatoes.
+Resistant starch (RS) is most notably found in tiger nuts and green plantains (see this recipe) and certain foods that have been cooked and cooled, like legumes, grains and potatoes.
 The starches are called resistant because they resist being digested in the small intestine.
 They remain intact to become food for the good flora located in our colon.
 This is a great discovery and I’d like to discuss how it can impact dietary choices, depending on our health situation.

 Ironically, since resistant starch advocacy is now popular among Paleo healthcare practitioners, RS can be found in legumes and whole grains.
 I respect these practitioners for their open-minded pursuit of what heals the body.
 Paleo functional doctors seem to be leading the way in autoimmune research and treatment.
 Their anti-grain dogma is not preventing them from understanding the role and importance of RS.

 FOODS THAT CONTAIN RESISTANT STARCH

 They are pointing their patients to these starchy sources: green bananas, green plantains and what are called retrograded foods, those that have had their starch cooked and then cooled, rendering it resistant.

 Examples of prepared foods that contain resistant starch due to retrogradation are potato salad, sushi rice, cold bean salad, even pasta salad.
 All of these foods could likely be dressed in part with apple cider vinegar, which is advised, since vinegar is said to assist in the digestion of RS into butyrate.
 (Read more about butyrate and its role in colon health in my Food Renegade article, Resistant Starch: Healthy or Not.)